Lab 08 - Network Security

 [30p] 2.
 Iptables

-Here's a iptables cheeatsheet to help you get started.
+Here's an iptables cheeatsheet to help you get started.

 Here are some best practices when writing firewall rules (read them):

-• Put specific rules at the top of the policy and generic rules at the bottom.
+Put specific rules at the top of the policy and generic rules at the bottom.
+The order matters

-• First, place a rule at the very top of the INPUT chain, which includes the IP address of your workstation (in our case, the fep will originate your ssh packets to OpenStack), so that you won’t get locked out.
+will originate your ssh packets to OpenStack), so that you won’t get locked out.
 A rule for whitelisting your IP address at the top of the policy looks like this.
-Notice that Insert (-I) was used instead of Append (-A), because we want this rule to be the first.
+Notice that Insert (-I) was used instead of Append (-A), because we want this rule to be the

 iptables -I INPUT -s "<FEP IP address>" -j ACCEPT

-• Add whitelist or blacklist rules for the types of traffic you use (or don't want to receive); you will do that for the next subtask!
-You should use the INPUT chain for that.
+Add whitelist or blacklist rules for the types of traffic you use (or don't want to receive); you will do that for the next subtask!
+You should use the INPUT

 hacker@<colleague-VM>$ wall "Wazzaap?"